Allergies

 • Remove bathroom carpeting from places where it can get wet.

 • Scour sinks and tubs at least monthly.
-Fungi thrive on soap and other films that coat tiles and grout.
+Fungi thrives on soap and other films that coat tiles and grout.

 • Quickly repair any plumbing leaks.